martin-skuthan/travel-app-rest-api/README.md

 * Swagger 2

 ## Features
-* **Getting travel attracions(GET method)** - Application allows users to get list of all records from database in JSON format.
+* **Getting list of travel attractions((GET method)** - Application allows users to get list of all records from database in JSON format.

   * Instruction:<br>
   **Endpoint:** http://localhost:8080/api/attractions <br>
     In order to get list of all record please send GET request to above endpoint<br>

-* **Getting travel attracion(GET method)** - Application allows users to get one specific record in JSON format, according to provided id.
+* **Getting travel attraction(GET method)** - Application allows users to get one specific record in JSON format, according to provided id.

   * Instruction:<br>
   **Endpoint:** http://localhost:8080/api/attractions/id <br>
     In order to get record according to provided id, please send GET request to above endpoint and provide id.<br>
-    Example : To get record with id = 2, send GET request under follwing endpoint: http://localhost:8080/api/attractions/2
+    Example : To get record with id = 2, send GET request under following endpoint: http://localhost:8080/api/attractions/2

 * **Adding new travel attraction(POST method)** - Application allows users to add new record to database.

   * Instruction:<br>
   **Endpoint:** http://localhost:8080/api/attractions <br>
-    In order to add new travel attraction record to database please send POST request to above andpoint with JSON parameter in following format:
+    In order to add new travel attraction record to database please send POST request to above endpoint with JSON parameter in following format:

     ```json
     {